HIRO-MicroDataCenters-BV/rhio/README.md

 # rhio

-rhio is a peer-to-peer message stream and blob storage solution allowing processes to rapidly exchange messages and efficiently replicate large blobs without any centralised coordination.
+rhio is a peer-to-peer message router and file sync solution allowing processes to rapidly exchange messages and efficiently replicate large files without any centralised coordination.

 rhio has been designed to be integrated into a Kubernetes cluster where _internal_ cluster messaging and persistence is handled centrally via [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) while _external_ cluster messaging is decentralised and handled via [p2panda](https://p2panda.org).
-Blobs of any size are replicated separately with efficient [bao encoding](https://github.com/oconnor663/bao) and stored in a [MinIO](https://min.io/) or any other S3-compatible database.
+Files of any size are replicated separately with efficient [bao encoding](https://github.com/oconnor663/bao) and stored in a [MinIO](https://min.io/) or any other S3-compatible database.

 <details>
 <summary>Show diagram</summary>